-Illinois Couple Found Dead In Suspected Murder-Suicide After Fears They Had Caught Coronavirus
+Illinois Couple Found Dead In Suspected Murder-Suicide Over Fears They Had Contracted Coronavirus

-An Illinois man named Patrick Jesernik is believed to have fatally shot his girlfriend, Cheryl Schriefer, and then committed suicide after fears that they had caught the novel coronavirus, reports The Washington Post.
+An Illinois man named Patrick Jesernik is believed to have fatally shot his girlfriend, Cheryl Schriefer, and then committed suicide over fears that they had contracted the novel coronavirus, reports The Washington Post.
 The couple lived together in Lockport Township, Illinois.

 Family members of the deceased told reporters that Schriefer had begun showing symptoms of the virus, which motivated her to get tested.
 Sadly, before she received the results of her test, the couple was found dead in separate rooms of their house.

 Police called the incident “an apparent murder-suicide.”
-Jesernik was 54-years-old at the time of his death while Schriefer was 59.
+Jesernik was 54 years old at the time of his death, while Schriefer was 59.

-Officers on the scene discovered “a revolver with two spent casings and three live bullets” next to Jersnik’s body.
+Officers on the scene discovered “a revolver with two spent casings and three live bullets” next to Jesernik’s body.

 According to a statement from the Will County Sheriff’s Office, Jesernik’s parents became worried after not hearing from their son in several days.
 They revealed that he had serious concerns about the coronavirus, and they also told police about Schriefer’s test and requested a welfare check.

-Police ruled Jesernik’s death a suicide while Schriefer’s death was ruled a homicide after discovering that she was “shot in the back of the head at close range.”
+Police ruled Jesernik’s death a suicide, while Schriefer’s death was ruled a homicide after discovering that she was “shot in the back of the head at close range.”
 Neither Schriefer nor Jesernik tested positive for the coronavirus.

 The sheriff’s office reported that there had been a surge in domestic calls throughout the pandemic.